 Dr Marina Kalashnikova is an adjunct research fellow in our Speech and Language program.
 Her research focuses on the early processes of lexical acquisition, and the relationship between early linguistic, social, and cognitive development.

 Dr Christine Kitamura is an adjunct researcher in our Speech and Language program.
 Her research encompasses early speech perception and language acquisition in infancy, infant auditory-visual speech perception, and the role infant directed (ID) ID speech plays in mapping social/emotional and linguistic cues to support language acquisition.

-Dr Sarah McIntyre is a Research Officer in our Biomedical Engineering and Neuroscience (BENS) program.
+Dr Sarah McIntyre is a Researcher connected to our Biomedical Engineering and Neuroscience (BENS) program.
 Her research is on sensory neuroscience, focusing on touch, vibrotactile perception and other skin senses.

 Dr Nigel Nettheim is an adjunct researcher in our Music Cognition and Action program.
 In 2011, his book entitled "How Musical Rhythm Reveals Human Attitudes, An Annotated Translation by Nigel Nettheim" was published.

 Professor Ronan Reilly is an adjunct researcher in our Speech and Language program.
 He is currently a Professor of Computer Science at National University of Ireland, Maynooth, and he has a background in psychology and computer science.

 Dr Jason Shaw is an adjunct Associate Professor with his primary affiliation being with Yale University.
 With his research interest in phonology, he integrates theoretical, experimental, and computational components to understand the mechanisms that underlie the ability of humans to transmit and recover discrete categories through continuous movements.